Jip-Hop/xiaomi-14-ultra-raw-video-mod-guide/README.md

 | Benefits | TODO |
 | Downsides | TODO |
 | Side effects | 8192x6144 raw10 full sensor image shown twice side by side in top quarter rest is black left side is reddish right blueish tried remosaic and different fps.
 7680x4320 raw10 full sensor similar as previous but even more distorted.
 8192x4608 and 7680x4320 raw sensor full sensor 24fps Error popup.
-8192x6144 raw sensor full sensor 24fps top quarter of image is white rest is black. |
+8192x6144 raw sensor full sensor 24fps top quarter of image is white rest is black.
+Enabling the fullres mod seems to fix the 4096x3072 (RAW10) stream... |
 | Instructions | How to use this mod for raw video?
 What is difference with 120fps MotionCam MOD which is supposed to enables 8k30fps raw?
 See [AIO_GeorgeMods_v2 readme](https://t.me/gcam14u/45844) |

 ### Aperture